italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

     }

-**Steps 16-18 (DPoP Proof):** The Wallet Instance creates a new key pair to which the new credential shall be bound.
+**Steps 16-18 (DPoP Proof for Credential Endpoint):** The Wallet Instance creates a new key pair to which the new credential shall be bound.
 Then, it creates a proof of possession with the new key and the *c_nonce* obtained in **Step 15** and it creates a DPoP proof for the request to the PID/(Q)EAA credential issuance endpoint.

 **Step 19 (Credential Request):** The Wallet Instance sends a PID/(Q)EAA issuance request to the PID/(Q)EAA credential endpoint.
 It contains the *access token*, the *DPoP proof*, the *credential type*, the *proof* (proof of possession of the key) and the *format*.